ecg-icas/icas/doc/0.56/_sources/reference/get-ad.txt

-changedSince            2001    invalid argument            not a valid date changedSince            2002    out of range                date is in the future remainingBudget         2001    invalid argument            remaining budget is not an integer or an integer percentage (e.g. **10%**)
+changedSince            2001    invalid argument            not a valid date changedSince            2002    out of range                date is in the future remainingBudget         2001    invalid argument            remaining budget is not an integer or an integer percentage (e.g. **10%**) startDate               2001    invalid argument            startDate should be a valid date in form 'yyyy-MM-dd' endDate                 2001    invalid argument            endDate should be a valid date in form 'yyyy-MM-dd' startDate/endDate       2002    out of range                endDate should be equal or after startDate
 ====================    ====    =======================     ==============================================================================

 Example